navibyte/geospatial/dart/geobase/README.md

   /// The [coordinates] represents a single position of [Position] or
   /// `Iterable<num>`.
   ///
-  /// Use [name] to specify a name for a geometry (when applicable).
+  /// Use an optional [name] to specify a name for a geometry (when applicable).
   ///
-  /// Use [coordType] to define the type of coordinates.
+  /// Use an optional [type] to explicitely specify the type of coordinates.
   ///
   /// Known [Position] sub classes are [Projected] (projected or cartesian
   /// coordinates) and [Geographic] (geographic coordinates).
 Other sub classes